jhpyle/docassemble/_docs/initial.md

 example above demonstrates this; every time the page loads, the code will replace the contents of any element with the class `groovy`.

-This example demonstrates bringing in [CSS] and [Javascript] files that are located in the `data/static` directory of the same package as the interview.
+This example demonstrates bringing in [CSS] and [JavaScript] files that are located in the `data/static` directory of the same package as the interview.
 You can also refer to files in other packages: